Cool, natural, and sophisticated or a crumpled mess? What’s your take on linen?

 I like the look of linen….. on other people.
 When it’s styled right, it comes across as chic and monied.
 Every few years, I buy myself something linen.
 Two years ago it was an orange linen boyfriend jacket, while a few weeks ago I bought a pink linen shirt.
 But here’s the problem…After wearing linen for half an hour, I start to feel shabby.

 Call me terribly tidy but, I don’t like all the creasing, and I’m just not comfortable in such a rumpled look.
 I also get bugged by the scratchy feel of linen, even though it does lessen the more you wash it.

 I really should know better by now, but I keep on trying to love linen.

 Are You Like Me or Are You Truly a Linen Lover?

 If linen is your thing, then there are some lovely pieces out there this spring.
 Eileen Fisher, a top brand for women over 40, is heavily into linen.
-I’ve also noticed some really cute linen shorts, and 70’s inspired wide leg pants from at the department stores.
+I’ve also noticed some adorable linen shorts and 70’s inspired wide-leg pants from at the department stores.

 Structured vs. Unstructured Linen Pieces

 Linen pieces are super casual, so they work well for weekends and vacation time.
 Think drawstring pants, relaxed shorts, and loose, flowing tunics and dresses.
 Slightly more structured pieces like elegant cropped linen pants and linen blazers can sometimes be suitable for work if you work in a casual work environment (or if you want to wear one on a dress down casual Friday).

 If you want your linen to have a crisp look, set your iron to high, place a wet cotton cloth (not terry) wrung out over your linen item, and iron over the top of the cloth with steam.
 This prevents scorching and helps smooth out linen.
 Keep in mind, though, that linen will wrinkle no matter what, especially the more you move around and sweat.